Stay 2 Days in Bergen, Norway

 Visit Bergenhus Fortress and the Fortress museum dedicated to the resistance movement during the Second World War.

-The area Holmen, where Bergenhus stands, contained in medieval times both the royal residence, a cathedral, the bishop’s residence, and a Dominican monastery.
-Until 1300, Bergen was the capital in Norway, and thus the royal city.
+The area Holmen, where Bergenhus stands, contained in medieval times the royal residence, a cathedral, the bishop’s residence, and a Dominican monastery.
+Until 1300, Bergen was the capital of Norway and thus the royal city.

-In the 1500s the area was converted into a military fortification under the Danish king.
-For centuries Bergenhus has stood here on the very same location, now and then being adequately restored after destruction.
-For instance, subsequent to World War II it needed comprehensive reconstruction after being used by the German navy – and after construction of a bunker inside the fortress.
+In the 1500s, the area was converted into a military fortification under the Danish king.
+For centuries, Bergenhus has stood here in the same location, now and then being adequately restored after destruction.
+For instance, after World War II, it needed comprehensive reconstruction after being used by the German navy and the construction of a bunker inside the fortress.

 Today, Bergenhus is a popular concert venue and a feast hall for special events.

-You will now continue on foot along the steep, zigzagging streets up to the old Skansen.
-Here the former fire station, Skansen Brannstasjon, was built in 1903, and it is today an important cultural heritage site in Bergen.
-From up here you have panoramic views over Bergen city.
-That is also why Skansen was designated the perfect location for detecting potential flames down in central Bergen more than a hundred years ago.
+You will continue on foot along the steep, zigzagging streets up to the old Skansen.
+Here, the former fire station, Skansen Brannstasjon, was built in 1903, and it is today an important cultural heritage site in Bergen.
+From up here, you have panoramic views over Bergen city.
+That is also why Skansen was designated the perfect location for detecting potential flames in central Bergen more than a hundred years ago.

 The wooden fire station was designed by Paul Theodor Bjørnstad, who mixed the style of the period, the art nouveau, with local building traditions and designs.
-Originally, the fire station included a stable for the horses, and later a garage for the fire trucks as well, when they started having those in 1936.
-During the night a fireman kept watch, while another one slept in the room below.
+Originally, the fire station included a stable for the horses and later a garage for the fire trucks, when they started having those in 1936.
+At night, a fireman kept watch while another one slept in the room below.

 Every year, on 17th May, a cannon is fired up here to mark Norway’s National Day.

-There are numerous enticing walks and nature trails starting where the funicular ends, so it should be possible to find a suitable hike whatever your preferences are.
-Fløibanen has existed for more than a hundred years, taking people to the top of the mountain.
+Numerous enticing walks and nature trails start where the funicular ends, so it should be possible to find a suitable hike, whatever your preferences are.
+Fløibanen has existed for over a hundred years, taking people to the top of the mountain.

-Another option is the Ulriken cable car, which will take you to the highest of Bergen’s seven mountains for absolutely spectacular views (it has undergone restoration in 2020, and it will continue into part of 2021).
-You will spend a great afternoon up here enjoying the awe-inspiring mountainscape and several world-class hiking options.
+Another option is the Ulriken cable car, which will take you to the highest of Bergen’s seven mountains for spectacular views.
+You will spend a great afternoon here enjoying the awe-inspiring mountainscape and several world-class hiking options.

 You can also make Bergen part of a trip along the Norwegian West Coast: Things to Do in Norway – Trip West Coast – Fjords & Cities 12 Days